The Best Tracker Funds

 If you don’t trade often and your account balance is under £80,000, you’re better off investing directly through Vanguard since their annual account fee is only 0.15% (you can read more about this here).
 Low fees are crucial to successful long-term investing.

 You can also buy trackers in the form of ETF’s or Exchange Traded Funds on Trading 212.
-I personally don’t buy these because ETF’s can be traded like stocks so their price can fluctuate and I don’t like the temptation of easy liquidation.

 Here’s a walkthrough video tutorial of how to purchase index trackers on Vanguard’s platform.